GarmanGroup/RADDOSE-3D/README.md

 - If you have a **small crystal** (< 20μm³ for example) then the default `PixelsPerMicron` value (0.5) will be too small and this will result in inaccurate dose values.
 To avoid this, the `PixelsPerMicron` keyword needs to be set in the `Crystal` block and needs to be increased from 0.5.
 This increases the resolution and hence will increase the amount of time taken for RADDOSE-3D to run.
 - If the crystal is not rotated at all then specify `Wedge 0 0` in the input file and **don't** specify the `AngularResolution`.
 RADDOSE-3D will automatically account for this.
-- If the crystal is rotated over a small, non-zero angular range, (e.g. < 20⁰) then the `AngularResolution` value should be set to value at least 10 times smaller than the overall angular range.
-For example if the crystal is rotated by 5⁰ then the `AngularResolution` should be set to a maximum value of 0.5.
+- If the crystal is rotated over a small, non-zero angular range, (e.g. < 20⁰) then the `AngularResolution` value should be set to value at least 100 times smaller than the overall angular range.
+For example if the crystal is rotated by 5⁰ then the `AngularResolution` should be set to a maximum value of 0.05.
+Thank you to **Leigh Carter** at [Global Phasing](https://www.globalphasing.com/) for performing the systematic analysis to obtain a suitable value for this case.
 - If you have a **big crystal/sample** then RADDOSE-3D may take quite a while to run using the default `PixelsPerMicron` value of 0.5.
 To reduce the computation time you can reduce that value.
 However reducing the `PixelsPerMicron` will decrease the accuracy of the calculation so it is important to determine a suitable accuracy threshold.
 Try running RADDOSE-3D with a few different values to determine a when the dose value approaches convergence of the dose value.
 This is likely to be the case when running a simulation for a SAXS experiment.
 If the sample is too big then you'll come across an error: `Error during invocation of se.raddo.raddose3D.CrystalCylinder: Java heap space`.
 This means you'll have to further reduce the `PixelsPerMicron` value.

 ### "Gotchas" when running RADDOSE-3D